ChristianAA/selenium-springboot-example/README.md

 # Configuration

 By default, tests will be executed in Chrome (headless mode).

 Preferences can be changed in "application.properties" file

+This values can also be defined from the command line when launching the tests without the need of modify the properties file.

+`mvn clean test -Dselenium.browser.headless=false`

 # Results